futpix/caravans-in-australia/content/review/215-Domain-Caravans-Royal-Tourer-CF17.md

   ogtitle: "Should I buy Royal Tourer CF17 by Domain Caravans?"
   ogdescription: "The Domain Caravans Royal Tourer CF17 is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at 17 ft.
 It generally has Separate shower & toilet."
 categories: ["Domain Caravans"]
-tags: ["Sleeps 2", "17 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "17 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "5.18"
 totalHeight: ""